 iCloud Keychain is magic!
 Sure, there are tons of third-party password managers, but if I have something made by Apple, chances are I will rarely use one from a different developer.

-You can enable it from iPhone Settings → tap your name at the top → iCloud → Keychain.
-On Mac, the same can be done from the System Preferences → Apple ID → iCloud → Keychain.
+On Mac, the same can be done from the System Settings → Apple ID → iCloud → Passwords and toggle on Sync this Mac.
 You can learn more about the iCloud Keychain here.

 6. Access your iCloud content across multiple devices